TUM-FAF/WP-FAF-111-Lungu-Constantin/lab#4/README.md

 ## Completed objectives:

 ### Mandatory objectives:
-* Create an animation based on Windows timer which involves at least 5 different drawn objects
+* Create an animation based on a timer which involves at least 5 different drawn objects

 ### Objectives with points:
 * Increase and decrease animation speed using mouse wheel (2 pt)